Has a Death Occurred? We Are Available 24/7 (480) 207-2323

-It’s not a necessity to hire a lawyer through this process, although Falconer Funeral Home highly recommends that you do so.
-Lawyers help you work through difficult decisions and trivial matters without bias or emotions.
-Upon contacting a lawyer, make sure that you have these documents ready:
+You do not have to hire an attorney, although Falconer Funeral Home highly recommends doing so.
+(We cannot offer legal advice.)
+Lawyers help you through difficult decisions and trivial matters without bias or emotions.

 Here are some other legal considerations that may help ease your stress so that you can focus on what truly matters: honoring your loved one:

 Before any proceedings or planning can occur, you must get a Certified Death Certificate.
 We can take care of getting you as many copies as you need.
 We recommend getting multiple copies, as some agencies you may deal with will not accept a photocopy of the certificate.